Saniya777-byte/MicroAudit/README.md

 💡 Proposed Solution

 MicroAudit is a mobile-first application that empowers small business owners by:
-✅ Allowing users to scan or upload documents
+✅ Allowing users to scan or upload documents<br>
-✅ Extracting important details with AI-powered OCR
+✅ Extracting important details with AI-powered OCR<br>
-✅ Automatically checking compliance rules
+✅ Automatically checking compliance rules<br>
-✅ Sending renewal reminders & alerts
+✅ Sending renewal reminders & alerts<br>
-✅ Guiding entrepreneurs with required licenses & documents based on business type
+✅ Guiding entrepreneurs with required licenses & documents based on business type<br>

 This makes compliance easy, affordable, and stress-free for entrepreneurs and shopkeepers.

 From providing a clear roadmap of required licenses for a new cafe to sending timely renewal alerts for an existing shop, MicroAudit is the all-in-one compliance partner for every small business.

 🚀 Key Features
-📄 Document Scanning & Uploading: Digitize your important documents in seconds using your mobile camera or by uploading files directly.
+📄 Document Scanning & Uploading: Digitize your important documents in seconds using your mobile camera or by uploading files directly.<br>

-🤖 AI-Powered OCR Extraction: Our intelligent OCR (Optical Character Recognition) engine automatically reads and extracts key details like expiry dates, license numbers, and entity names from your documents.
+🤖 AI-Powered OCR Extraction: Our intelligent OCR (Optical Character Recognition) engine automatically reads and extracts key details like expiry dates, license numbers, and entity names from your documents.<br>

-✅ Automatic Compliance Checks: The app cross-references your documents against a regularly updated database of rules and regulations specific to your business type and location.
+✅ Automatic Compliance Checks: The app cross-references your documents against a regularly updated database of rules and regulations specific to your business type and location.<br>

 🗺️ Personalized Guidance System: Are you starting a new business?
-MicroAudit provides a personalized checklist of all the documents and licenses you need, taking the guesswork out of getting started.
+MicroAudit provides a personalized checklist of all the documents and licenses you need, taking the guesswork out of getting started.<br>

-🔔 Smart Renewal Reminders: Receive timely alerts and push notifications well before your important documents are due for renewal, giving you ample time to act.
+🔔 Smart Renewal Reminders: Receive timely alerts and push notifications well before your important documents are due for renewal, giving you ample time to act.<br>

-📊 Progress Tracking Dashboard: A clear and simple dashboard shows you which documents are compliant, which are expiring soon, and which are still pending.
+📊 Progress Tracking Dashboard: A clear and simple dashboard shows you which documents are compliant, which are expiring soon, and which are still pending.<br>

 🎯 Target Audience
-Small Business Owners
+Small Business Owners<br>

-Entrepreneurs & Startups
+Entrepreneurs & Startups<br>

-Local Shopkeepers & Service Providers (e.g., cafes, salons, consultants)
+Local Shopkeepers & Service Providers (e.g., cafes, salons, consultants)<br>

-🎯 Expected Outcome
+🎯 Expected Outcome<br>

-A functional mobile app where business owners can:
+A functional mobile app where business owners can:<br>
-✔️ Scan & manage documents
+✔️ Scan & manage documents<br>
-✔️ Receive compliance status reports
+✔️ Receive compliance status reports<br>
-✔️ Get renewal reminders
+✔️ Get renewal reminders<br>
-✔️ Know exactly what licenses are required
+✔️ Know exactly what licenses are required<br>

-👉 This reduces risks of fines, penalties, and legal issues by ensuring compliance is never missed.
+👉 This reduces risks of fines, penalties, and legal issues by ensuring compliance is never missed.<br>

 ## 🛠️ Technology Stack